-- Pogo Park Movement and Play Policy is committed towards encouraging young children to move by increasing access to a safe place to play in parks throughout the city of Richmond – revised Nov.
-2013
+- Pogo Park Movement & Play Policy encourages young children to move by increasing access to a safe place to play in parks throughout the city of Richmond – revised Nov.
+2013.

-- Brighter Beginnings Movement and Play will provide a play area with equipment for young children at their facilities, and staff will have a physical activity break at meetings lasting 90 minutes or longer.
+- Brighter Beginnings Movement & Play Policy provides a play area with equipment for young children at their facilities and for staff to have a physical activity break at meetings lasting 90 minutes or longer.

-- Fresh Approach (PCFMA) Movement and Play Policy is committed towards encouraging young children to move by increasing access to a safe place to play at Elm Playlot.
+- Fresh Approach (PCFMA) Movement & Play Policy encourages young children to move by increasing access to a safe place to play at Elm Playlot.

 - Monument Impact’s Movement & Play Policy encourages parents to bring their children to their Family Zumba classes.

-- Ygnacio Valley Elementary’s Movement & Play Policy will provide a sound system to do “Zumba for Kids,” a PA program that will encourage kindergarten children to do good in school and to be rewarded for their hard work with fun Zumba activities.
+- Ygnacio Valley Elementary’s Movement & Play Policy provides a sound system to do “Zumba for Kids,” a PA program that will encourage kindergarten children to do well in school and to be rewarded for their hard work with fun Zumba activities.

 Tap Water Promotion

-- Bethlehem Missionary Baptist Church Healthy Beverage and Water Policy provide water and healthy beverage options at times where refreshments are being served at their church.
+- Bethlehem Missionary Baptist Church Healthy Beverage and Water Policy provides water and healthy beverage options at times where refreshments are being served at their church.

-- Contra Costa County Employment and Human Services Department, Community Services Bureau Tap Water Promotion Policy will provide water stations with reusable pitchers and cups for use by children and staff.
+- Contra Costa County Employment and Human Services Department, Community Services Bureau Tap Water Promotion Policy provides water stations with reusable pitchers and cups for use by children and staff.

 - Richmond Main Street Tap Water Promotion Policy provides convenient and appealing source of water, both indoors and outdoors, free of charge.

 Reducing Marketing of Unhealthy Foods & Beverages to Children Policy